 - the Department of Communities and Justice (DCJ)

-- organisations that are funded, licensed or authorised by the Minister for Family and Community Services, the Minister for Ageing, or the Minister for Disability Services, including:
+- organisations that are funded, licensed or authorised by the Attorney General, and Minister for the Prevention of Domestic Violence, including:

 - DCJ-operated disability accommodation